kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

 ## Expose and secure your workload

-Follow the instructions to expose an instance of the HttpBin service or a sample Function, and secure them with Oauth2 scopes.
+Follow the instructions to expose an instance of the HttpBin Service or a sample Function, and secure them with Oauth2 scopes.

 <div tabs>